 It’s important for anyone who is not steady on their feet to have something to hold onto in the shower, and it will certainly make it a safer place.

-There are a large number of different types of grab bars, as they are called, which you can attach in the shower.
+There are many types of grab bars, as they are called, which you can attach in the shower.

 As for the shape and the size, you really need to adapt that to your shower, if you look on the internet you will see all the shapes and sizes.